 Imagine having an old Christmas decoration that you received from a friend, and that friend received it from someone else and so on going back a century.
 Next to it, you have a list of every owner of that Christmas decoration.
 That is an easy example of what an abstract of title is.
 In other words, it is a condensed history for the ownership of a piece of land, property, or real estate.
 It usually starts from the original grant and mentioned every subsequent owner of the title.

 This chronological overview of legal documentations related to a property or asset is used to prove accurate ownership of the property or asset.
-Without the abstract of title, ownership can be contested and lost.

 For example, John purchases the property from Michael without an abstract of title received from the seller or available from the county recorder.
 Without the record of ownership, the property is liable to contest.
 Let’s say Michael also bought the property from someone else, without the abstract of title.
 In the meantime, someone else, a person that Michael never met, has the abstract of title and with it can prove real ownership because the purchase was property recorded in the abstract of title.
 With an abstract of title, this person can claim ownership of the property, and John loses any right of claim.

 Because of their importance and their cost, many owners deposit abstracts of title in safe deposit boxes, like that they are safe from loss, theft, or damage.